lfrestrepog/if-docs/docs/pipelines/teads.md

       path: builtin
 ```

-The details about the interpolation you want to do and the values to return are configured in the `global-config` whoch is also added int he `initialize block`.
+The details about the interpolation you want to do and the values to return are configured in the `config` whoch is also added int he `initialize block`.
 Specifically, you have to provide the known points of the curve you want to interpolate, the `input-parameter` (which is the `x` value whose correspondiong `y` value you want to find out, i.e. your CPU utilization value) and the `output-parameter` (the name you want to give to your retrieved `y` value).

 You want to interpolate the Teads curve, so you can provide the `x` and `y` values obtained from the articles linked in the introduction section above: